roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-09 ****** byStoryTeller07© John arrived at the club to find Kevin angry and downing a second beer.
+John arrived at the club to find Kevin angry and downing a second beer.
 "Forget it Kevin.
 Sometimes you just have to accept you lost.
 Whether it's a football game or a woman you just can't win them all.
 I'm not saying give up, just wait and see what happens.
 Step back to take a moment to think about your next move," John told him.

  He could see it wasn't going to be easy for the young man as it looked as though he had lost Brandi to a girl in her class.
 John figured it was her choice and she had chosen a friend from class over Kevin.